 But you’re the entrepreneurship center.
 You create startups, right?

-Brace yourself, but STVP believes entrepreneurship is about more than startups.
-In fact, we are solely an academic unit that helps students build their entrepreneurial mindsets, skills and attitudes.
+Brace yourself, but STVP believes entrepreneurship and innovation are about more than startups.
+We are solely a teaching and research center that helps students build their entrepreneurial mindset by developing knowledge, skills, attitudes, and networks.
 Doing so allows a student to fully leverage their education, in any discipline, to discover breakthrough ideas and create maximum value for the world.
-Plus, other Stanford-affiliated groups do an incredible job of technology licensing
+Other Stanford-affiliated groups do an incredible job of technology licensing

 , accelerating startups